The Yoga Instructor Profession is Growing

 A: We are not expecting a certain level of ability except that you should be established in a daily practice.

-Q: What if I have work or family obligations that prevent me from taking enough Mysore hours with Laura?
+Q: What if I have work or family obligations that prevent me from taking enough class hours?

 A: You need to talk to Laura when you submit your application.